Starting a New Job Career –

-You may expect the article to guide you about how to fit in a new job career!
-But this article is not about conforming, but connecting.
-You need to maintain your poise and at the same time learn to mingle with your peers within the company.
+You may expect the article to guide you about how to fit into a new job career!
+But this article is not about conforming but connecting.
+You need to maintain your poise and, at the same time, learn to mingle with your peers within the company.

-When you’re in a new job career, the first response is often like a joy-fear.
-This term is coined by celebrated blogger Leo Babauta.
-When you experience something as exhilarating as uncomfortable for your guts, you experience such a condition.
-So, experiencing joy-fear while having a new job career is quite natural!
-But then it’s difficult to decide what to do at that moment.
-If you’re wondering what to do when you’re in a new job career, we have some tips for you which will allow you to relax and enjoy your new job career.
+When you’re in a new job career, the first response is often a joy-fear.
+This term was coined by celebrated blogger Leo Babauta.
+You encounter such a condition when you experience something as exhilarating as uncomfortable for your guts.
+So, sharing joy-fear while having a new job career is quite natural!
+But then it’s challenging to decide what to do at that moment.
+If you’re wondering what to do when you’re in a new job, we have some tips that will allow you to relax and enjoy your new job career.

-According to a recent study, it’s being said that 58% of the millennial employees say that it’s okay to say ‘yes’ to authority when you’re in a new job career.
-Yes, you may say ‘yes’ to authority when you need to learn something new.
+According to a recent study, it’s being said that 58% of millennial employees say that it’s okay to say ‘yes’ to authority when you’re in a new job career.
+You may say ‘yes’ to authority when you need to learn something new.
 But make sure you don’t become them in the process.
-You need to remain you and do your part, but yes learn from them, connect with them and be polite with them.
+You need to remain you and do your part, but yes, learn from them, connect with them, and be polite to them.

-Let’s look at the 10 primary things you should do when you start a new job career so that the days in the new organization become easier and you can grow and expand your professional horizon.
+Let’s look at the ten primary things you should do when you start a new job so that the days in the new organization become more accessible and you can grow and expand your professional horizon.

 1. Introduce yourself

-Many people tend to get shy about introducing themselves.
+Many people tend to need to be more open about introducing themselves.
 But this is the first thing you should do.
-Yes, there may be an orientation session done by the HR department to introduce you to the other employees of the company.
-Still, you need to take charge and connect with as many people as you can in the organization to create rapport.
+Yes, the HR department may have an orientation session to introduce you to the other company employees.
+Still, you need to take charge and connect with as many people as possible in the organization to create rapport.
 Introducing yourself often banishes the discomfort between two unknown people and creates a harmonic relationship immediately.
-You don’t need to say much or you need to understand how much to say.
-For that, you can find an ally in the office who you can talk to on the first day.
-Later, you would realize who is who.
-If you’re a manager and you introduce yourself to the President as you introduce yourself to a manager at your level, that wouldn’t be appropriate.
+You don’t need to say much, or you need to understand how much to say.
+You can find an ally in the office to talk to on the first day.
+Later, you will realize who is who.
+If you’re a manager and introduce yourself to the President as you introduce yourself to a manager at your level, that wouldn’t be appropriate.

 The best way to do this is to ask for a hierarchy chart from the HR department.
 If they’re one, they will provide.
-Otherwise, go around and ask the HR manager to help you introduce yourself to the other members of the company (if no orientation is in place).
+Otherwise, go around and ask the HR manager to help you introduce yourself to the other company members (if no orientation is in place).
 Then you can connect with others whenever possible.
-But introducing yourself to the key people of the organization is the first pre-requisite while starting a new job career.
+But training yourself to know the organization’s key people is the first prerequisite while starting a new job career.

 2. Connect with a veteran to be wary of office politics